Armenia in the Eurovision Song Contest 2015: Internal selection

 "Don't Deny" was presented to the public together with the official video on 12 March 2015.
 In regards to the song, AMPTV stated: "Happiness is born when people are united and live in harmony with themselves, their families, love relationships and so on.
 Generations are shifting with time but the genealogy remains, thus the values of love and peace are stable."
 Genealogy filmed the official video for the song prior to the presentation, which was directed by Aren Bayadyan and featured fashion designs by Armen Galyan.
-The song was later retitled as "Face the Shadow" due to speculations that the song was created in order to commemorate the 100th anniversary of the Armenian genocide.
+The song was later retitled as "Face the Shadow" due to speculations that the song was written to commemorate the centenary of the Armenian genocide.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Armenia was placed into the first semi-final, to be held on 19 May 2015, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Armenia was set to perform in position 2, following the entry from Moldova and before the entry from Belgium.

 In Armenia, the two semi-finals and the final were broadcast on Armenia 1 with commentary by Aram Mp3 and Erik Antaranyan in the first semi-final, Vahe Khanamiryan and Hermine Stepanyan in the second semi-final, and Avet Barseghyan and Arevik Udumyan in the final.
 The Armenian spokesperson, who announced the Armenian votes during the final, was Lilit Muradyan.